Hon. Amicia Henrietta Milnes1

 Harry Frederick Comfort Crookshank, 1st and last Viscount Crookshank was born on 27 May 1893.1 He was the son of Harry Maule Crookshank and Emma Comfort.1 He died on 17 October 1961 at age 68.1

-Harry Frederick Comfort Crookshank, 1st and last Viscount Crookshank was educated at Eton College, Eton, Berkshire, England.1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).1 He gained the rank of Captain in the service of the Hampshire Regiment.1 He fought in the First World War between 1914 and 1918, where he was wounded twice.1 He gained the rank of Captain in the service of the Grenadier Guardst.1 He was decorated with the award of Gold Medal for Valour (Serbian).1 He was decorated with the award of Order of the White Eagle of Serbia.1 He was with the Diplomatic Service in 1919.1 He held the office of Member of Parliament (M.P.) for Parts of Lindsey, Gainsborough between 1924 and 1956.1 He was invested as a Privy Counsellor (P.C.) in 1939.1 He held the office of Postmaster-General between 1943 and 1945.1 He held the office of Minister of Health between 1951 and 1952.1 He held the office of Leader of the House of Commons between 1951 and 1952.1 He held the office of Lord Privy Seal between 1952 and 1955.1 He was invested as a Companion of Honour (C.H.) in 1955.1 He was created 1st Viscount Crookshank, of Gainsborough, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)1 He gained the rank of Captain in the Hampshire Regiment.1 He fought in the First World War between 1914 and 1918, where he was wounded twice.1 He gained the rank of Captain in the Grenadier Guardst.1 He was awarded the Order of the White Eagle of Serbia.1 He was awarded the Gold Medal for Valour Serbian.1 He was with the Diplomatic Service in 1919.1 He held the office of Member of Parliament (M.P.) for Parts of Lindsey, Gainsborough between 1924 and 1956.1 He was appointed Privy Counsellor (P.C.) in 1939.1 He held the office of Postmaster-General between 1943 and 1945.1 He held the office of Minister of Health between 1951 and 1952.1 He held the office of Leader of the House of Commons between 1951 and 1952.1 He held the office of Lord Privy Seal between 1952 and 1955.1 He was appointed Companion of Honour (C.H.) in 1955.1 He was created 1st Viscount Crookshank, of Gainsborough, co.
 Lincoln [U.K.] on 13 January 1956.1

 Citations